 Another benefit of following the Mediterranean diet is that it could protect against type 2 diabetes.
 There are 52% fewer chances of developing type 2 diabetes for over an average of four years compared with other people.
 It was proved in a study done on 418 people, and results were outstanding in favor of protecting the body against type 2 diabetes.

-What Foods to Eat on the Mediterranean Diet?
+What Foods Can You Eat on the Mediterranean Diet?

 There is some sort of variation between different countries in eating the food while following the Mediterranean diet.
 Still, there’s a lot common among all of them that we will consider there.
 The ratio of plant foods under this type of diet is comparatively higher than animal foods.

-What Foods to Avoid on the Mediterranean Diet?
+What Foods Are Not Allowed on the Mediterranean Diet?

 The vegetarian diet is another type of diet that has gained popularity in the past years.
 Research shows that the number of vegetarians worldwide is up to 18% which is a significant number to consider.
 It includes eating meat, poultry, and fish.
 Vegetarians choose their diet based on ethical, religious, or personal interest in benefiting the environment, especially animals.